-- 2. The Early in the process of developing a rule, the agency should consider whether the rule is appropriately focused to achieve the agency's goals and is logically divisible into segments that function independently.
-If the agency determines that portions of the rule are separable and that it intends for some parts to function even if other parts are struck down as legally invalid, it should draft the rule such that it is divisible into independent segments.
-It should also include a severability clause in the regulatory text of the proposed rule, or, when appropriate, in the preamble.
-The clause should identify which segments should survive if other portions are struck down and explain how they relate to other segments in the event a court holds the rule invalid. - 3.
-If the agency believes a rule can and should be divided into independent segments, it should solicit public input concerning the divisibility of the rule into independent segments, the benefits and costs associated with those individual segments, the appropriate scope of a severability clause, and whether the rule appropriately focuses on the agency's goals and on a manageable set of issues.
-This may entail seeking input from stakeholders prior to issuing a proposed rule and soliciting input from the general public in the notice of proposed rulemaking itself.
-Agencies also should consult with the Office of Information and Regulatory Affairs concerning the economic effects of a proposed rule's individual segments. - 4.
-In view of the multiple considerations involved in severability decisions, parties involved in litigation should consider whether to address the issues of appropriate remedies in briefing if a court may find that only certain provisions of an agency's rule are valid.
+68 1.
+In deciding whether to implement any of these recommendations, an agency should 69 consider programmatic, institutional, legal, and financial constraints on its ability to do 70 so.
+Agencies should not use these mechanisms in a pro forma fashion, but rather 71 consider their preferred outcome and structure their rules accordingly, as a court may 72 only heed an agency's efforts to ensure separable rules if they reflect the agency's intent 73 about how to divide the rules into conceptually distinct components.
+74 2.
+Early in the process of developing a rule, the agency should consider whether the rule is 75 appropriately focused to achieve the agency's goals and is logically divisible into 76 segments that function independently.
+If the agency determines that portions of the rule 77 are separable and that it intends for some parts to function even if other parts are struck 78 down as legally invalid, it should draft the rule such that it is divisible into independent 79 segments.
+It should also include a severability clause in the regulatory text of the 80 proposed rule, or, when appropriate, in the preamble.
+The clause should identify which 81 segments should survive if other portions are struck down and explain how they relate to 82 other segments in the event a court holds the rule invalid.
+83 3.
+If the agency believes a rule can and should be divided into independent segments, it 84 should solicit public input concerning the divisibility of the rule into independent 85 segments, the benefits and costs associated with those individual segments, the 86 appropriate scope of a severability clause, and whether the rule appropriately focuses on 87 the agency's goals and on a manageable set of issues.
+This may entail seeking input from 88 stakeholders prior to issuing a proposed rule and soliciting input from the general public 89 in the notice of proposed rulemaking itself.
+Agencies also should consult with the Office 90 of Information and Regulatory Affairs concerning the economic effects of a proposed 91 rule's individual segments.
+92 4.
+In view of the multiple considerations involved in severability decisions, parties involved 93 in litigation should consider whether to address the issues of appropriate remedies in briefing if a court may find that only certain provisions of an agency's rule are valid.

-WITE OF THE PROPERTY OF THE PR 170 These issues include whether the provisions of a rule should be severed; whether an 171 infirmity was harmless error; or whether the court should remand the rule without 172 vacating it.
-173 5.
-The courts may wish to solicit the parties' views on remedies, as appropriate, to ensure 174 that they decide the issues of remedies on the same grounds as intended by the agency.
-175 9.6.
-Pursuant to its general rulemaking authority in 28 U.S.C. § 331, the Judicial Conference

-9.6.Pursuant to its general rulemaking authority in 28 U.S.C. § 331, the Judicial Conference should recommendmay wish to study a rules amendment to adopt a briefing policy that would encourage or require agencies and parties involved in a challenge to submita rule to address remedies in briefing on remedies.
+95 These issues include whether the provisions of a rule should be severed; whether an 96 infirmity was harmless error; or whether the court should remand the rule without 97 vacating it.
+98 5.
+The courts may wish to solicit the parties' views on remedies, as appropriate, to ensure 99 that they decide the issues of remedies on the same grounds as intended by the agency.
+100 6.
+Pursuant to its general rulemaking authority in 28 U.S.C. § 331, the Judicial Conference 101 may wish to study a rules amendment to adopt a briefing policy that would encourage or 102 require agencies and parties involved in a challenge to a rule to address remedies in 103 briefing.